miamibc/cloudflare-cli/README.md

 php cloudflare-cli make:command
 ```

-And add functionality to the new file in `app/Commands` directory
+And add functionality to the new file in `app/Commands` directory.

+You can add `App\Cloudflare\Client $client` as a parameter of `handle()` method, to inject very simple and useful Cloudflare client, that performs authorization and has possibility to parse documentation.

 ### Create binary